No Ordinary Star by M.C. Frank

 - So you say there is no Father Christmas, You say there is no Santa Claus Reindeer cannot fly, it’s all a grown-up lie…

 - Pain and betrayal and then nothingness.
 That’s the death and she’s almost welcoming it.

 Overall: So this is not a regular sci-fi book.
 I am not even a fan of a sci-fi books but I loved it so much.
 I’m trying it to be a spoiler free review so I’m not going to rant about the plot.
 This book surely has a fast pace and it is not of a usual length.
 Though, even so, this book was incredibly written.

 Author was adamant at telling every little detail she could.
-Even we can only see two characters in action at an isolated place, we still get a detail information about the world and how it has changed and who did it.
-And from changes I remember, she wrote some splendid changes I’ve never read like hydro suit to suit according to body temperature or so, food capsules etc.
+Even when we can only see two characters in action at an isolated place, we still get a detail information about the world and how it has changed and who did it.
+And from changes I remember, she wrote some splendid changes I’ve never read, like hydro suit to suit according to body temperature or so, food capsules etc.

 This book was a sci-fi genre mixed with fantasy for me. 🙂